yguitton/training-material/topics/single-cell/tutorials/scrna-case_basic-pipeline/tutorial.md

 > <warning-title>Your results may look different!</warning-title>
 > These tools rely on machine learning, which involves randomisation.
 While we have used the options to 'set random seed' to 1 where we can, it's not perfect at ensuring every analysis is identical.
-> - Your results may look different
+> - Your results may look different.
-> - Your clusters may be in different orders
+> - Your clusters may be in different orders.
+>
 > You will have to adjust your annotation and interpretation accordingly...which is exactly what scientists have to do!
 {: .warning}